SabalAdhikary-web/SpendWise/README.md

 - service fees
 - total amount
 - payment method
-- purchase channel, such as in-person or online
+- purchase channel, such as in person or online
 - purchase date
 - receipt upload information